Each stage to build a wildlife pond is explained in easy to follow detail here.

 Water hawthorn is fragrant, long flowering and will tolerate moving water and some shade.
 Golden club needs to be planted in a deep tub.
 Has distinctive yellow and white flower heads.

-Once again to many to list here its worth a visit to a local pond center.
-The water lily in the picture is one I have planted in my pond at home.
+Once again too many to list here its worth a visit to a local pond centre or amazon.
+The Water Lily in the picture is one I have planted in my pond at home.

 Marginal pond plants.